Facts & Stats

 Grow your team in Belarus with Remote

 Belarus, like many other countries, treats self-employed individuals or contractors and full-time employees differently.
-There are significant risks associated with misclassification.
+Misclassification of contractors in Belarus may lead to fines and penalties for the offending company.

 Employing in Belarus